-- 37. In limited cases, the WBG may not be able to prepare a CPF because uncertainty makes it impossible to commit to detailed objectives, develop a program, or engage at significant scale in the medium-term.
-In these situations, the WBG will prepare a CEN-a short, focused note that describes a short-term engagement, while the Bank Group develops activities with medium-term impact.
-A CEN will normally be prepared for a period of 12 to 24 months, and one CEN may be followed by another CEN if a CPF continues to be inappropriate. - 38.
-The CEN will replace the ISN.
-It will not be predicated on conflict or political instability, but rather on the time horizon of the WBG's objectives.
-Even in conflict-affected or politically unstable countries, if the WBG can engage in activities that lead to medium- or long-term impact, the WBG will prepare a CPF that notes the relevant risks.
-The CEN may be appropriate in countries where the Bank Group is re-engaging after a long absence, in countries affected by conflict, in countries where there is no well-defined government program, or in other situations that prevent the development of a medium-term program. - 39.
-Given the circumstances in which it is used, a CEN will neither be preceded by an SCD nor have a fully developed results framework.
-However, it will have defined short-term objectives, and it will also provide an indication of the long-term country vision supported by the WBG.
+- 37. In rare cases, the WBG may not be able to prepare a CPF because uncertainty makes it impossible to commit to detailed objectives, develop a program, or engage at significant scale in the medium-term.
+In these limited situations, the WBG will prepare a CEN.
+The CEN will be a short, focused note that describes a short-term engagement, while the Bank Group develops activities with medium-term impact.
+A CEN will normally be prepared for a period of 12 to 24 months and a CEN may be followed by another CEN if a CPF continues to be inappropriate. - 38.
+The CEN will replace the Interim Strategy Note, which was originally designed for use in conflict countries but, as discussed above, is now widely used in a variety of contexts.
+The CEN will not be predicated on conflict or political instability but rather on the time horizon of the WBG's objectives.
+Even in conflict or politically unstable countries, if the WBG can engage in activities that lead to medium or long-term impact, the WBG will prepare a CPF that notes the relevant risks.
+The CEN may be appropriate in countries where the Bank Group is re-engaging after a long absence, in countries affected by conflict, where there is no well-defined government program or in other situations that prevent the development of a medium-term program. - 39.
+Given the circumstances in which it is used, a CEN will not be preceded by an SCD.
+Nor will it have a fully developed results framework.
+However, it will have defined short-term objectives and it will also provide an indication of the long-term country vision supported by the WBG.
 A CEN should also have sufficient analysis to support the preparation of the proposed program.
 In many cases, a lack of information is what forces the WBG to limit its engagement.

-Consequently, developing more information through such ESW as fragility assessments, poverty studies, sectoral studies, and so on will be an important CEN objective.
+Consequently, developing more information through ESW such as fragility assessments, poverty studies, sectoral studies, etc. will be an important CEN objective.

 IV.
-OTHER ASPECTS OF THE NEW APPROACH
+OTHER ASPECTS OF THE NEW APPROACH TO COUNTRY ENGAGEMENT